 A culture of wellness helps employees live their healthiest and happiest lives.
 A strong culture of wellness will promote healthy habits in the workplace – like getting enough sleep, exercising regularly, and maintaining a balanced diet.
 All of these factors help reduce the stress in employees’ lives.
 An authentic culture of wellness will also support employee morale and boost positivity – which are both essential in reducing workplace stress.

-Promote positive work-life balance.
+Promote a positive work-life balance.

 Use your wellness platform to encourage employees to take advantage of any flexible policies at your workplace.
 A positive work-life balance helps reduce stress and eliminate the stressors of a strict work schedule.
 Encourage employees to take advantage of flex hours, remote working, and mental health days when they are feeling overly stressed and need a break.